Photographer: W. Bulach

 Shark Bay Location, Flora, and Fauna

-As will come as no surprise to those familiar with the region, the marvelous Shark Bay formed in a region of the world well known for its natural beauty.
+Unsurprisingly to those familiar with the region, Shark Bay formed in a region of the world well known for its natural beauty.
 That holds true because the wonder of Nature formed roughly 500 mi (800 km) north of what now forms the site of the city of Perth, Australia.

 Features Sharing Its Region